9 Facts About the Alexander Hamilton-Aaron Burr Duel

 2. There’s a reason the duel between Alexander Hamilton and Aaron Burr took place in New Jersey.

-The duel went down at the Heights of Weehawken, a spot that was frequently used for just such occasions.
-Because New York had recently outlawed dueling as a legitimate way of settling grievances, aspiring duelists would row across the Hudson River.
+The duel went down in Weehawken, New Jersey, a spot that was frequently used for just such occasions.
+Because New York had recently outlawed dueling as a legitimate way of settling grievances, aspiring duelists would simply row across the Hudson River.